-eBay, Inc.
+eBay, Inc.702

 In hearing testimony, Mr. David London, senior director of U.S. government relations for eBay, focused on the eBay subsidiary PayPal.
 He described PayPal as a company that lets people send and receive money online and, increasingly, in stores without having to share their financial information.
 He said that PayPal processes more than 7 million payments every day.
 It has more than 132 million active accounts in over 193 countries and regions, and it accepts payments in more than 26 currencies around the world.
 He said that cross-border trade accounts for about one-fourth of PayPal's total payments value, and that PayPal expects to process more than \$20 billion in mobile payments in 2013.
-Mr. London's testimony drew on a 2013 Nielsen Co. report commissioned by PayPal-Modern Spice Routes: The Cultural Impact of Economic Opportunity of Cross-Border Shopping \\The Cultural Impact of The Cultural Impact of The Cultural Impact of The Cultural Impact of The Shopping Total PayPal as a company of the six top online shopping markets: the United States, the United Kingdom, Germany, Brazil, China, and Australia.
+Mr. London's testimony drew on a 2013 Nielsen Co. report commissioned by PayPal-Modern Spice Routes: The Cultural Impact of Economic Opportunity of Cross-Border Shopping703-that was based on a survey of cross-border online shoppers in the six top online shopping markets: the United States, the United Kingdom, Germany, Brazil, China, and Australia.